 Step 3 – Set your camera to Aperture Priority Mode.
 In Aperture Priority Mode, the photographer sets the aperture value manually and the camera automatically selects the appropriate Shutter Speed.
 Since the aperture controls the depth of field in photographs, it’s essential to keep the aperture value constant from shot to shot.

 Step 4 – Set your camera to a tripod.
 Even though it’s possible to bracket shots hand-held, I highly recommend using a tripod.

 Step 5 – Use your camera’s self-timer to set it to a 2-sec delay.
 The camera automatically takes multiple shots when using the AEB functionality, but the shutter button has to be pressed during the bracketing.
 This often causes accidental shakes that result in blurred photos.
 With a 2-sec delay, you press the shutter button, release it and move away.
 The camera pauses for two seconds and manually takes the bracketed shots.

 Step 6 – This is the last step where you press the shutter button, release it and wait until the camera takes three bracketed shots.

 Bonus for Canon Shooters

 If you’re a Canon shooter, you’re in luck!
-You have the option to dramatically boost your camera bracketing functionality for free!
+You have the option to dramatically boost your camera auto exposure bracketing functionality for free!